googlefonts/variable-components-spec/variable-components-spec.md

 can be scaled and rotated and skewed if needed.

-“Variable Components”, as described in this document, add further parameters to customize their appearance in the composite glyph.
+“Variable Components”, as described in this document, add further parameters to customize the appearance of components in the composite glyph.

-With OpenType 1.8, “variations” were added to the format, allowing for live interpolation between (say) Regular and Bold.
+With OpenType 1.8, “variations” were added to the format, allowing for live interpolation between (say) regular and bold.
 These variations are global to the
 font: they are controlled by the user for the font as a whole.
 Such a font is no longer static, and the end user can navigate a _design space_ along dimensions (axes) defined by the font.
-The chosen variation is called the _design space location_, as a set of coordinates in the _design space_.
+The chosen variation is defined by the _design space location_, as a set of coordinates in the _design space_.

 “Variable Components” add the possibility to place a _variable glyph_ in a